 - Receive resources, such as counseling and medical attention;

 - Confidentially or anonymously disclose a crime or violation (for detailed information on confidentiality and privacy, see the section below entitled Options for Confidentially Disclosing Sexual Misconduct).

 - Make a report to:

-- An employee with the authority to address complaints, including the Title IX Coordinator, the Vice President for Student Affairs, Associate Dean of Recruitment and Admission, or a Human Resources employee;
+- o An employee with the authority to address complaints, including the Title IX Coordinator, the Dean for Student Affairs, or a Human Resources employee;

-- o FM Office of Public Safety;
+- o FMCC Office of Public Safety;

-- Local law enforcement: and/or
+- o Local law enforcement; and/or

 - o Family Court or Civil Court.

-Copies of this Bill of Rights shall be distributed annually to students, made available on FM's website, and posted in each campus dining hall, and student union or campus center, and shall include links or information to access the Sexual Misconduct Prevention and Response Policy.
+Copies of this Bill of Rights shall be distributed annually to students, made available on FMCC's website, and posted in each campus dining hall, and student union or campus center, and shall include links or information to access the Sexual Misconduct Prevention and Response Policy.